Aniracetam is a potent nootropic based off the racetam structure. These molecules were first created in the 1960s when piracetam was created.

 Aniracetam has been shown to increase the release of acetylcholine from the hippocampus .

-The antidepressant effects of aniracetam was shown in mice during a forced swim test.
+The antidepressant effects of aniracetam were shown in mice during a forced swim test.
 The results of this study showed a significantly enhanced effect on aged mice than healthy adult mice.
-The effects were suggested to be due to the combined effects of 2-pyrrolidinone and N-anisoyl-GABA (not individually however).
-The mechanism involves the facilitation of dopamineergic transmission (D2 receptor activation) through nicotinic acetylcholine receptor stimulation .
+The effects were suggested to be due to the combined effects of 2-pyrrolidinone and N-anisoyl-GABA (not individually, however).
+The mechanism involves the facilitation of dopaminergic transmission (D2 receptor activation) through nicotinic acetylcholine receptor stimulation .
 The dosage range in this study was 30 and 100 mg/kg.
 No significant difference was noted between these doses.

 The toxicity of aniracetam is very low.
-Still compiling research.
+Long term studies are underway.

 Aniracetam, as with all racetams are synergistic with choline donors.
 Due to the stimulation of acetylcholine production, having an excess of choline donor support improves the synthesis of acetylcholine.

-Aniracetam is also synergystic with acetylcholinesterase inhibiters due to combined effect on acetylcholine levels.
+Aniracetam is also synergistic with acetylcholinesterase inhibitors due to a combined effect on acetylcholine levels.
 Combining the two in formula allows both substances to be taken in smaller doses.

 Recent Blog Posts:

 Nakamura, K., & Tanaka, Y. (2001).
 Antidepressant-like effects of aniracetam in aged rats and its mode of action.
 Psychopharmacology, 158(2), 205-212. doi:10.1007/s00213010084